-Destiny 2’s Iron Banner is back for the final time this season, meaning this will be your last chance to get the 2 new reprised weapons and armor.
+Destiny 2’s Iron Banner is back for the second time since the release of Beyond Light and comes with a new chance to get the 2 new reprised weapons and armor.

-Iron Banner continues to struggle.
-It is supposed to be an end-game PVP activity in Destiny 2, yet most people see it as a chore needed to grab 4 pinnacle rewards.
-This time around, though, Iron Banner does include two “new” exciting weapons the chase: the Forward Path auto rifle and the Foul’s Remedy sidearm.
+Overall, Iron Banner continues to struggle.
+It’s supposed to be an end-game PVP activity in Destiny 2, yet most people see it as a chore needed to grab 4 pinnacle rewards.
+This Season, though, Iron Banner does include two “new” weapons to chase: The Steady Hand hand cannon and The Guiding Sight scout rifle.

-On top of that, Iron Banner remains a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit and spend some time in Iron Banner.
+On the armor front, Iron Banner sets are considered some of the sexiest armor in the game.
+On top of that, Iron Banner remains a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit.

 This means you have an entire week to complete the seasonal quest and farm high stat Iron Banner armor.

 It was disappointing to learn that Season 12’s Iron Banner armor was again a reprised armor set from Year 1.
 This time around, Iron Banner features the Iron Fellowship set:

 If you’re a somewhat new Destiny 2 player, this won’t be an issue for you but if you’re a veteran, I feel your pain.
 In fact, this set was also reprised for the launch of Shadowkeep, which means we’ve been served the same recycled content twice already.

 This is becoming hard to swallow, especially when some excellent Iron Banner sets from Destiny 1 could be easily reprised instead.
 Granted, Beyond Light did introduce several armor sets, but a brand-new Iron Banner set was definitely expected.